palssonc/palsson-research-gatsby/src/content/pages/about.md

 </center>
 &nbsp;

+<a href="/assets/Palsson Porter 2024 - 6.pdf">The Inefficacy of Land Titling Programs: Homesteading in Haiti, 1933—1950</a> (with Seth Porter) (Forthcoming, Public Choice)

+<ul><em>tl;dr:</em> A titling program in Haiti failed to generate much interest because onerous requirements prevented people from applying.</ul>

-<a href="https://academic.oup.com/ereh/advance-article/doi/10.1093/ereh/head025/7433521?guestAccessKey=bf8e19ec-719b-4e69-8238-2acc0208f1ab">"A Whirligig of Revolutionary Presidents": State Capacity, Political Stability, and Business in Haiti, 1905-1927</a> <em>European Review of Economic History</em>, accepted
+<a href="https://academic.oup.com/ereh/advance-article/doi/10.1093/ereh/head025/7433521?guestAccessKey=bf8e19ec-719b-4e69-8238-2acc0208f1ab">"A Whirligig of Revolutionary Presidents": State Capacity, Political Stability, and Business in Haiti, 1905-1927</a> <em>European Review of Economic History</em>

 <ul><em>tl;dr:</em> The American occupation of Haiti immediately ended instability and increased state capacity.
 In response, more foreigners operated businesses in Haiti.</ul>